Connect to the Land

 But life at SMC wouldn’t be complete if we didn’t have a significant challenge ahead of us.
 By the end of 2018 we need to complete a wastewater collection system that will replace an interim collection system and connect our Red Feather campus, Shotoku, and guest services building to the existing treatment plant.
 This is the final stage of the work which was done in 2012 as part of our successful Pure Land, Pure Water, Pure Heart campaign.

-Thanks to the generous support from Sakyong Mipham Rinpoche, our Governing Council, four successful fundraising events, and early major gift commitments, we’ve raised over $800,000 toward our total two-year goal of 2.3 million, which combines the capital project expenditures with our yearly operational fundraising needs.
-We’ve set an ambitious goal to raise another $800,000 before the end of this year, which would put us in a very strong position at the halfway mark of the overall campaign.
+Thanks to the generous support from Sakyong Mipham Rinpoche, our Governing Council, four successful fundraising events, and early major gift commitments, we’ve raised over $950,000 toward our total two-year goal of 2.3 million, which combines the capital project expenditures with our yearly operational fundraising needs.

 We’re asking you to remember your experiences at Shambhala Mountain Center, and reflect on what it means to the world.
 At a crucial time when things are really working at SMC, we still need as much help as you can offer in your end of the year philanthropic giving.